-This topic describes how NetWitness Suite performs log collection.
+This topic describes how NetWitness Platform performs log collection.

 You can deploy Log Collection according to needs and preferences of your enterprise.
 This includes deploying Log Collection across multiple locations and collect data from varying sets of event sources.
 You do this by setting up a Local Collector with one or many Remote Collectors.